krfshft/admintools/README.md

 /cast Lesser Heal
 ```

-Macro for bringing a PlayerBot online and Inviting them to your party:
+Macro for bringing a PlayerBot online and Inviting them to your party.
+In order to control PlayerBots that are not alts of the same account, the server will let you control them if they are a member of your guild.
 ```
 .bot add Botname
 /in 2 /invite Botname
 /in 4 /script SetLootMethod("freeforall")
 ```
-A couple notes, I use freeforall loot method, and the all of the RPG____ buttons in the Actions Panel set bots to not loot.
-Letting them loot was just too much futzy micromanaging for me, but if you want to have your bots loot, I suggest using the Passloot addon (3.3.5) as it allows you to automatically need/greed/pass without even seeing the roll window.
+I use freeforall loot method, and disable bot looting completely, but if you want to have your bots loot, I suggest using the Passloot addon (3.3.5) as it allows you to automatically need/greed/pass without even seeing the roll window.
+IMO cmangos needs some kind of infinite storage bank before letting bots loot would be worth doing.
+It's just too much micromanaging to let them do anything with items.

 Omni pet attack macro.
 This macro tells your hunter/warlock pet, your PlayerBots party, and your NPCBots party, to attack your target.
 One button, to destroy them all.
 ```